zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Introduction
 JSON Web Token (JWT) is a compact and self-contained way to represent information between two parties in a JSON (JavaScript Object Notation) format and is commonly used for authentication and authorization.
 With NGINX App Protect now it is possible to control access to its application using JWT authentication.
 NGINX App Protect WAF uses JWTs for securely transmitting information between a client and a server or between different services in a distributed system.
 JWT is mainly used for API access.

 When a user logs in to a web application, they might receive a JWT, which can then be included in subsequent requests to  the server.
-The server can validate the JWT to ensure that the user is authenticated and authorized to access the requested resources.
+The server can validate the JWT to ensure that the user is authenticated to access the requested resources.

 Now NGINX App Protect WAF provides JSON Web Token (JWT) protection.
 NGINX App Protect WAF will be placed in the path leading to the application server and will handle the token for the application.
 This includes: